-Newly appointed as director of UF’s Brain Institute, Luttge embarked on a logistical tour de force to meet all of requirements of the grant application (not a small feat).
-The requirements, such as a $36,000,000 matching grant from UF, were soon met.
-And on June 11, 1992, UF had won the $18,000,000 grant, beating out several prestigious universities and neuroscience research centers.
+Newly appointed as the UFBI’s director, Luttge embarked on a logistical tour de force to meet the parameters of the grant application.
+The requirements, such as a $36 million matching grant from UF, were soon met.
+And on June 11, 1992, UF had won the $18 million grant, beating out many prestigious universities and neuroscience research centers.

-With the advent of the new millennium, the MBI-UF was renamed the Evelyn F. & William L. McKnight Brain Institute of the University of Florida (MBI-UF) to celebrate and commemorate a $15,000,000 gift from the McKnight Brain Research Foundation.
-This award was the largest cash gift in UF history and it was matched by the State of Florida to help create over a $30,000,000 permanent endowment devoted to fundamental research on the mechanisms underlying the formation, storage and retrieval of memories, the impairments in these processes associated with aging, and the development of therapeutic strategies for the prevention and/or alleviation of these impairments in humans.
+With the advent of the new millennium, the UF Brain Institute was renamed the Evelyn F. & William L. McKnight Brain Institute of the University of Florida to celebrate and commemorate a $15 million gift from the McKnight Brain Research Foundation.
+This award was the largest cash gift in UF history and it was matched by the state of Florida to help create more than a $30 million permanent endowment devoted to fundamental research on the mechanisms underlying the formation, storage and retrieval of memories, the impairments in these processes associated with aging and the development of therapeutic strategies for the prevention and/or alleviation of these impairments in humans.

 - 1970 – Formation of the Department of Neuroscience in the UF College of Medicine (2nd such department in USA).

 - 1988 – Formation of ”Brain Institute” task force by UF College of Medicine.